linuxkay/raspberrypi_systemctl/README.md

 ## Demo

 ## VS.
-It used to be running your program every boot requires you to write crontab and bash script some times.
+It used to be running your program every boot by adding @reboot on crontab.
+It requires you to write crontab and bash script some times.
-This became much simpler by using systemctl.
+This became much simpler by using this systemctl method.

 ## Requirements
 Linux has systemd